 - Grant Prideco in its $7.4 billion merger with National Oilwell Varco

-- Barnes & Noble in the strategic investment by Microsoft in its Nook business and in connection with the PIPE investment made by Liberty Media
+- Barnes & Noble in the spin‑off of its college bookstores business, its publicly announced exploration of strategic alternatives, the strategic investment by Microsoft in its NOOK business and the PIPE investment made by Liberty Media

 - The special committee of the J.Crew board of directors in the leveraged buyout by TPG and Leonard Green for $3 billion